90-Second Read: Americans onboard Hantavirus cruise ship to be repatriated to US

 Published

+The 17 Americans onboard the Hantavirus -stricken cruise ship M/V Hondius, including one person who has tested positive, have disembarked the vessel after it docked in Tenerife on Sunday and are being repatriated to the US.
 Upon their arrival in Spain, medical teams from the US Centers for Disease Control and Prevention (CDC) awaited and interviewed the passengers, whose identities have not been publicly disclosed and who have not tested positive for the virus, about their exposure on the cruise.
 Of the 17 Americans being repatriated, one had mild symptoms of Hantavirus and another had tested mildly PCR positive for the Andes strain of the virus, the US health and human services department (HHS) confirmed on Sunday night.
-Addressing concerns over the Hantavirus being compared to the Covid-19 pandemic, Bhattacharya said: "This is not Covid … and we don't want to … cause a public panic over this.
 The passengers are due to arrive in Nebraska on a special chartered flight, the authorities said.
-Those two.

 Source reference